pudly/schmopera-hugo/content/articles/neef.md

 This all feels so naive, when I unpack it enough.
 My gripe is that Neef is leaving early to start his newer, more prestigious job in Paris, and that he's leaving the COC in a precarious spot.
 In the real world, career advancement is a thing, and people like Neef, who's obviously brilliant and industrious, should have the chance to climb those top rungs.
 How heartless of him!
 Doesn't he _care_ about the COC?

 BUT.
-In Canada, where we don't have robust government arts funding

-I argue with myself over these instincts.
+In Canada, where we don't have robust government arts funding, we _need_ leaders whose heart is in the work.
+It matters that the head of an organization is invested, maybe even emotionally invested, in the actual artistic output.
+There's an enormous difference between Neef's bringing opera's best to the COC stage, and a leader who has something to say to the audiences in their community.
+I think Neef has been playing a different game than Canadian opera fans, and I really fear that it has cost us options at our country's top level.